PowerDMARC

 Types of SPF Failures

-The following are types of SPF fail qualifiers each of which is added as a prefix before the SPF fail mechanism:
+The following are types of SPF fail qualifiers each of which is added as a prefix before the SPF mechanism:

 “+” “Pass”